ramcd86/spring/docs/roadmap.md

 ## OUTSTANDING TASKS

--   [ ] Implement language filter in Store Name and User Name.
+-   [x] Implement language filter in Store Name and User Name, and Item Description.
 -   [ ] Explore postcode based search.
 -   [ ] Replace username and storename with @ in the beginning.